 Students enroll in 4 classes each worth 10 Griffith University Credit Points for a total of 16 U.S. semester credit hours.

 Queensland College of Art

-Please review all your syllabi and course materials when you are registering for classes (both pre-arrival and on-site).
-Certain classes may have a one-off lab or field trip fee that is disclosed in the syllabus or first meeting of class.
+Please review syllabi and course materials when registering for direct-enroll classes.
+Certain classes may have a one-off lab or field trip fee disclosed in the syllabus or during the first meeting of the class.
+These fees are not included in your IFSA program fee.
 You will be responsible for these fees, whether they are billed and paid by IFSA or billed to you.

 - Fourth-year (4000) courses are electives.

 - 5000 courses are electives for some study areas only (e.g. Law)